 5. You are not performing your due diligence

 There are two equally important factors that you need to assess candidates against:

-By delivering these tasks inappropriately you will put off some of the best candidates who will subsequently drop out of the process.
-High levels of attrition in the first year of employment within the care sector can often be put down to poor cultural and behavioural alignment and a bums on seat recruitment strategy.
+By delivering these tasks inappropriately, you will put off some of the best candidates who will subsequently drop out of the process.
+High levels of attrition in the first year of employment within the healthcare sector can often be put down to poor cultural and behavioural alignment, and a bums-on-seat recruitment strategy.

 6. The best applicants are not buying into you or your organisation

 Do you and the organisation build a relationship with the best applicants?
 Were the best applicants invited in to tour the facility and meet other people as part of your onboarding process?